asanzb/Getting_Cleaning_Data_Coursera_Project/README.md

 ## (b) Code

-The script run_analysis.R process the source data (a) to produce tidy data (c) through the following steps:
+The script run_analysis.R transform the source data (a) into tidy data (c) through the following steps:

 0 - Set up the enviroment: loads the necessary R libraries